UTSA vs. Southern Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 Southern Miss Stats and Trends

-- The Golden Eagles have been underdogs by 33 points or more one time this year and have not covered the spread once.
+- This year, the Golden Eagles are winless ATS when entering a game as an underdog of 33 points or more.

-- Southern Miss' games this year have hit the over on just two of nine set point totals (22.2%).
+- Southern Miss' games this season have eclipsed the over/under two times in nine opportunities (22.2%).

-- When Southern Miss totals more than 337.0 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Southern Miss picks up more than 337.0 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Golden Eagles have turned the ball over five more times (22 total) than the Roadrunners have forced a turnover (17) this season.